-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of contaminants in water provided by public water systems.
-The table below lists all of the drinking water contaminants that we detected during the calendar year of this report.
+To ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of contaminants in water provided by public water systems.
+The table below lists all the drinking water contaminants that we detected during the calendar year of this report.
 Although many more contaminants were tested, only those substances listed below were found in your water.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
-A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
+A few naturally occurring minerals may improve the taste of drinking water and have nutritional value at low levels.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
-The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
+The EPA or the State requires us to monitor certain contaminants less than once per year because the concentration of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 As such, some of our data, though representative, may be more than one year old.
 In this table you will find terms and abbreviations that might not be familiar to you.
 To help you better understand these terms, we have provided the definitions below the table.

+Detect Ra nge

+MCLG MCL, In +

+TT, or Sample

+Contaminants MRDLG MRDL Water Low High Date Violation Typical Source

+Disinfectants & Disinfection By-Products

+(There is convincing evidence that the addition of a disinfectant is necessary for control of microbial contaminants)

-Detect Range Contaminants MCLG or MRDLG MCL, TT, or MRDL In Your Water Low High Sample Date Violation Typical Source Disinfectants & Disinfection By-Products (There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants) Haloacetic Acids (HAA5) (ppb) NA 60 52.4 20.2 50.3 2022 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) NA 80 90.8 19.1 152.7 2022 Yes By-product of drinking water chlorination needed to kill harmful organisms.
-TTHMs are formed when source water contains organic matter.
-Total Organic Carbon (% Removal) NA ТТ NA NA NA 2022 No Naturally present in the environment Inorganic Contaminants Barium (ppm) 2 2 .008 NA NA 2022 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Fluoride (ppm) 4 4 1 .12 1 2022 No Erosion of natural deposits; Water additive which promotes strong teeth; Microbiological Contaminants Turbidity (NTU) NA 0.3 100 NA NA 2022 No Soil runoff 100% of the samples were below the TT value of .3.
+Detect l Contaminants MCLG or MRDLG MCL, TT, or MRDL In Your Water Low High Sample Date Violation Typical Source Haloacetic Acids (HAA5) (ppb) NA 60 35 17.9 56.9 2024 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) NA 80 58.9 12.4 111.1 2024 No By-product of drinking water chlorination Total Organic Carbon (% Removal) NA ТТ NA NA NA 2024 No Naturally present in the environment Inorganic Contam inants Barium (ppm) 2 2 .008 NA NA 2022 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Fluoride (ppm) 4 4 1 .51 1 2024 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories The Treatment Plant has a set feed rate of .70 PPM.
+The Plant noted 27 readings or 7.4% of 365 readings that were .20 PPM over the plants set feed rate, and 0 readings that were .20 PPM under the plants set feed rate.
+Nitrate [measured as Nitrogen] (ppm) 10 10 .35 NA NA 2024 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Microbiological Contaminants Turbidity (NTU) NA 0.3 100 NA NA 2024 No 100% of the samples were below the TT value of .3.
 A value less than 95% constitutes a TT violation.
-The highest single measurement was .22.
-Any measurement in excess of 1 is a violation unless otherwise approved by the state.
+The highest measurement was .17.